 As of December 31, 2015, we had federal and state net operating loss carryforwards due to prior period losses of \$124.4 million and \$85.2 million, respectively, which if not utilized will begin to expire in 2024 for federal purposes and began to expire in 2015 for state purposes.
-We also have research and development credits carryforwards for federal and state income taxes, which if not utilized will begin to expire in 2022.
+We also have research and development credit carryforwards of approximately \$2.2 million and \$1.8 million for federal and state income taxes, respectively, which if not utilized will begin to expire in 2022.
 If we are unable to generate sufficient taxable income to utilize our net operating loss and research tax credit carryforwards, these carryforwards could expire unused and be unavailable to offset future income tax liabilities, which could harm our profitability and financial condition.